zeinnicholas/community-guidelines/templates/elementor-bug-report-form-template-04.md

 ```

 ### Expected behavior*
 Explain what you expected to happen.
-Let us understand what you think the intended behavior is.
+Help us understand what you expected to happen and why.
 This helps us identify the root of the issue faster.

 ```txt
 1.